 7. Acknowledge the significant potential of the Convention and the Protocol for contributing to circular and bio economy, as the new global economic model in line with the Sustainable Development Goals, including through early screening and assessment of life cycle risks, such as risk to human health, associated with the selection of different solutions, and by promoting sustainable design and materials;

-8. [Echo the ministers at the Ninth Environment for Europe Ministerial Conference (Nicosia, 5–7 October 2022), who acknowledged that the Convention and the Protocol provide a framework and guidance for greening infrastructure, playing an important role in the green economy transition and in the achievement of the Sustainable Development Goals;]
+8. [Note the outcomes of] [Echo the ministers at] (BY the Ninth Environment for Europe Ministerial Conference (Nicosia, 5–7 October 2022), who acknowledged that the Convention and the Protocol provide a framework and guidance for greening infrastructure, playing an important role in the green economy transition and in the achievement of the Sustainable Development Goals;

 9. Echo also the ministers responsible for health and the environment at the Seventh Ministerial Conference on Environment and Health (Budapest, 5–7 July 2023), who acknowledged the need for further integration of the assessment of environmental, including health, effects in decision-making and planning procedures by leveraging the Protocol;